hot-meal/coding-guide/README.md

-# CSS and HTML Guide for Lazy Developers
+# Simple CSS and HTML Guide

-These guidelines are for writing flexible, consistent and maintainable HTML and CSS as a lazy developer.
+These guidelines are for writing flexible, consistent and maintainable HTML and CSS.

 ## HTML